CiscoDevNet/go-msx-sdk/docs/DeviceTemplateAccessResponse.md

 HasSuccessListOfTenants returns a boolean if a field has been set.

+### SetSuccessListOfTenantsNil

+`func (o *DeviceTemplateAccessResponse) SetSuccessListOfTenantsNil(b bool)`

+ SetSuccessListOfTenantsNil sets the value for SuccessListOfTenants to be an explicit nil

+### UnsetSuccessListOfTenants
+`func (o *DeviceTemplateAccessResponse) UnsetSuccessListOfTenants()`

+UnsetSuccessListOfTenants ensures that no value is present for SuccessListOfTenants, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)